BYRDCLIFFE ARTIST IN RESIDENCE PROGRAM

--Fiction and Nonfiction: 2 work samples (10 MB max. each: PDF) – no more than 20 pages total
+- FOR FICTION, NONFICTION: 2 work samples (10 MB max. each: PDF) – no more than 20 pages total

--Poetry: at least 4 work samples (10 MB max. each: PDF) – no more than 12 pages total
+- FOR POETRY: at least 4 work samples (10 MB max. each: PDF) – no more than 12 pages total

 ARTIST IN RESIDENCE PROGRAM FEES

-A nonrefundable processing fee of $40 (US) is required with each application.
+Application Fee: A nonrefundable processing fee of $40 (US) is required with each application.
 Applicants pay the processing fee by debit or credit card through a secure site when submitting the completed online application.